The thing that amazes me about bad habits are that they seem to develop so effortlessly.

 Steps to Change bad habits

 - Identify the core areas of your life.
-You can either choose your own areas or download the free worksheet with examples that I have created for you, at the bottom of this post.
+You can either choose your own areas or use the ones in this post.

 - Spend some time thinking about each area and identify a habit that might have a negative impact on that area.

 - Decide on a new habit to replace each old one.

 - Start small and choose ONE bad habit to change.

 - Write down how your life will change when you have this new habit.